PERIPLEX I2C

 ...

-These i2c-* device nodes allow users to communicate with I2C peripherals such as sensors, EEPROMs, and other slave devices connected to the I2C bus.
+These i2c-* devices nodes allow users to communicate with I2C peripherals such as sensors, EEPROMs, and other slave devices connected to the I2C bus.

 To use the i2cset, i2cget, and i2cdetect commands, you need to install the i2c-tools package.
 These tools are part of the i2c-utils package, which provides user-space tools for interacting with I2C devices via the Linux I2C subsystem.